xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-Our result is as expected:
+Our result is, as expected:

 ```
 value: 0 0 0
 None
 ```

-Let us now move the index in the "remove".
-Making it a little bit harder to reuse the index later.

-We get a compilation error now.
-Good!
+If we move the index in the "remove", we make a little bit harder to reuse the index later, because it will generate a compilation error now.

 ```
 error[E0382]: borrow of moved value: `i1`